Improvement of ICRF Antenna Performance with Impedance Transformers

 The HAS antenna is an ICRF antenna that can control the wavenumber in the direction along magnetic field lines.
 However, loading resistance was originally very low and was not suitable for a high-power operation.
 Therefore, in 2014 we doubled the loading resistance by installing an EVIT.
 Protection of the ceramic feedthrough was also an important issue, since the ceramic in the feedthrough (the cone-shaped part in the figure) cracked during an operation in 2010, breaking the vacuum.
 This kind of problem cannot be solved by the EVIT.
 Therefore, we modified the transmission line between the ceramic feedthrough and the antenna head to form an IVIT, as in the FAIT antenna.
 It was confirmed that the loading resistance increased approximately by a factor of four in the experiment of injection into the plasma.
 This is in close agreement with the simulation results, and we believe that the 60% reduction in power loss between the EVIT and the antenna head and the 50% reduction in current and voltage at the ceramic feedthrough, in case of constant power, have also been achieved as a prediction from the simulation.
 With this improvement, the HAS antennas have achieved an injection power of 1 MW per one antenna for short-pulse injection.

 This research was carried out by a research group of Kenji Saito, Tetsuo Seki, Hiroshi Kasahara and others in the National Institute for Fusion Science.
-The research results have been published in Plasma and Fusion Research (PFR) on March 18, 2022, as follows.
+The research results were published on March 18, 2022 in Plasma and Fusion Research, an online journal by the Japan Society of Plasma Science and Nuclear Fusion Research.